Arithmetic performance has become the latest battleground for mcus as they take on dedicated hardware and dsps.17.11.2016

 You could argue that statement still has validity.
 So what is the ‘state of the DSP nation’?

 Richard Kingston, VP of market intelligence with IP licensing company CEVA had a slightly different view.
 “We embrace the move towards embedded DSPs in the last few years,” he said.
 “Most traditional ‘discrete DSP’ vendors stopped developing DSP architectures a while ago, so the market opportunity is greater than ever.”
+Who is using DSP?

 So, with the consensus that DSP is still needed, if not in discrete format, where are the applications?